About the Sociology Degree

 You will study, think about and critically analyze your surroundings, institutions (like marriage, education and work) and daily social interactions.
 Your studies will develop your understanding of the impact you have on society.
 You will also learn to utilize your “sociological imagination” and explore how decisions that appear to be personal choices are actually influenced by patterns of social behavior shared with others in your social groups.

-Troy University’s undergraduate sociology program will also prepare you for higher education in the field in preparation for research, teaching and careers requiring advanced degrees.
+Troy University’s undergraduate sociology program will prepare you for higher education in the field in preparation for research, teaching and careers requiring advanced degrees.

 Interested in Applying to TROY?